NUTRITION

 A 28-gram serving of flaxseeds provides 35% manganese, 31% thiamine, and 28% magnesium of the RDI.

-One of the benefits of flax seeds is their ability to improve digestive health.
+Adding flax seeds to your smoothies will greatly improve digestive health.
 Flax seeds' high fiber content can help promote regular bowel movements and reduce constipation.
 They may also help reduce the risk of colon cancer.

 Get organic flax seeds here